StackExchange/dnscontrol/documentation/functions/record/SPF_BUILDER.md

 ## Caveats

-1. Dnscontrol 'gives up' if it sees SPF records it can't understand.
+1. DNSControl 'gives up' if it sees SPF records it can't understand.
 This includes: syntax errors, features that our spflib doesn't know about, overly complex SPF settings, and anything else that we we didn't feel like implementing.